-52.56.
-When an investigation is approved, and after the Accountability Mechanism Secretary informs the Executive Directors and the Panel that: (i) the Parties do not agree to engage in a dispute resolution process or (ii) a dispute resolution process has taken place but an agreement was not reached by the Parties within the stipulated period, the Panel will commence the investigation the The Panel Chairperson will designate a Panel Member as the Lead Inspector and Executive Secretary promptly put in place an Investigation Team, including a lead staff member for the investigation which will be led by a Panel Member designated by the Chairperson as Lead Inspector.
-Similarly, the Executive Secretary will assign a Secretariat staff as Lead Secretariat Officer for the investigation.
+56. When an investigation is approved and after the Accountability Mechanism Secretary informs the Executive Directors and the Panel that: (i) the Parties do not agree to engage in a dispute resolution process or (ii) a dispute resolution process has taken place but an agreement was not reached by the Parties within the stipulated period, the Panel will commence the investigation.
+The Panel Chairperson will designate a Panel Member as the Lead Inspector and promptly put in place an Investigation Team, including a lead staff member for the investigation.